Recurrent UTIs: Causes, Prevention, and Treatment Options

 Answer: There are several possible reasons.
 The original bacteria may have formed intracellular reservoirs in the bladder lining that are not fully cleared by antibiotics.
 You may also be experiencing reinfection with new bacteria due to ongoing risk factors.
 In some cases, the antibiotic prescribed may not have been effective against the specific organism.
 Urine culture with sensitivity testing can help identify the right antibiotic, and a comprehensive prevention plan can address modifiable risk factors.

-How TeleTest Can Help
+How TeleTest fits in

 Disclaimer: This blog post is intended for educational purposes only and should not be taken as medical advice.
 Always consult your healthcare provider for personal health concerns.